ansys/pymechanical/doc/source/getting_started/wsl.rst

 Delete port forwarding
 ----------------------

-This command allows you to deelete port forwarding:
+This command allows you to delete port forwarding:

 .. code:: pwsh